 Photographer unknown.
-Reproduced by permission of the Archives and Manuscripts Division (Coll.
-115 16.07.002), Queen Elizabeth II Library, Memorial University, St. John’s, NL.
+Reproduced by permission of Archives and Special Collections (Coll.
+115 16.07.002), Queen Elizabeth II Library, Memorial University of Newfoundland, St. John's, NL.

 Over the next few months U-boats sank a total of 44 ships in Canadian waters with the loss of only two U-boats.
 The Gulf of St. Lawrence was found to be the richest hunting ground and during what became known as the Battle of the St. Lawrence, U-boats attacked seven convoys, sank 20 merchantmen, a loaded troopship, and two Royal Canadian Navy (RCN) warships.
 The pièce de résistance, so far as domestic impact was concerned, was the sinking of the Sydney to Port aux Basques passenger ferry SS Caribou by U-69 on the night of October 13/14, with the loss of 136 people including 10 children.

 U-69 and the Sinking of the SS Carolus